 Car insurance companies don't allow a lower deductible because the Motor Tariff already prescribes the minimum deductible fee for vehicles in the Philippines.
 However, you can increase your deductible fee to lower your insurance premium.

-The deductible fee only kicks in when you figure in an accident AND you are at fault.
+The deductible fee kicks in only when you figure in an accident AND you're at fault.
 If the investigation finds out that you aren’t at fault, a process called subrogation happens.
 Here, the other person’s insurance company will reimburse you through your insurance provider, if the investigation and subrogation are successful.

 A depreciation fee is a certain percentage you pay (depending on your car's age or depreciated value) for the cost of new parts to replace damaged ones.
 Meaning, you're paying the difference in the value of an auto part at the time you bought the car and its value at the time it's replaced.